ChainBuddy: An AI Agent System for Generating LLM Pipelines: ChainBuddy System Design

-By leveraging these architectural principles, ChainBuddy aims to provide a robust, scalable solution for a wide range of LLM-related tasks.
-Note finally that the system we present here is limited to a few select nodes in ChainForge: TextFields Node, for defining input data; Prompt Node, for prompting one or more models and prompt templating; Python Code Evaluator and LLM Scorer Nodes for evaluating LLM outputs; and the Vis Node.
+A detailed walkthrough of how our system goes from initial user requirements to the final workflow, alongside example prompt templates and outputs from individual agents, is presented in Appendix~\ref{walkthrough}.
+Note that the system we present here is limited to a few select nodes in ChainForge: TextFields Node, for defining input data; Prompt Node, for prompting one or more models and prompt templating; Python Code Evaluator and LLM Scorer Nodes for evaluating LLM outputs; and the Vis Node.
 The system also supports template chaining \cite{arawjo2024chainforge} to compare across prompts; i.e., putting prompt templates inside TextField inputs and chaining them together.
 Template chaining is primarily useful for comparing across prompts in a structured way.
+In Appendix~\ref{walkthrough}, we cover how consistency in variable names is accomplished via variable traces, which enables template chaining.